AlexJ2006/VehicleInformation/VehicleInfo/## Topics to include in assessment.md

 7) Inheritance and Polymorphism

 **Inheritance and Polymorphism** --Vehicle base class, car, motorbike and van subclasses.
-Taking the ENTIRE vehicle class and re-using it
+Taking the ENTIRE vehicle class and re-using it.
+Adding "Category" field to cars and vans (as it wasn't included within the base class) The Motorbike subclass doesn't need a category but still inherits the whole of the base class.
+(motorbikes aren't as easy to categorise into small, medium or large so I didn't include them)

 Continuation of OOP.